sderosiaux/guidelines-to-create-a-strong-website/README.md

 ## Care about offline ?

-  - Add a service worker and cache resources and responses https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/
+  - Be a PWA and add a service worker and cache resources and responses https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/
     - you can generate automatically some service-worker.js code using https://github.com/GoogleChrome/sw-precache
+  - For url cacheable, use the Cache API, otherwise use IndexedDB (+ Use the Quota API to know what much you can store)
+    - Checkout localForage and idb (Promises)
-  - (Add a AppCache manifest.
-Deprecated)
+  - ~~Add a AppCache manifest.
+Deprecated~~

 ## Care about analytics ?